 LACMA is one of the greatest art museums in the world.
 It also has a great program for families (including free membership for kids, with a plus one) that encompasses art classes, story time in the galleries and workshops.
 LACMA is also in the Miracle Mile cultural quarter, which includes the La Brea Tar Pits Museum (at which they’re still discovering dinosaur fossils), the Petersen Automotive Museum and, opening in 2019, the Academy Museum (which will be dedicated to the arts and sciences of the movies).
 Between these institutions you could occupy the kids for several days.

 Next on our list of things to do in LA with kids is another museum.
 A free one!
 The California Science Center is a fantastic spot to visit with the family.
 There are fighter planes to stare at, rides which mimic the experience of sitting in a rocket and blasting off into orbit and the Endeavour space shuttle (which was made in Los Angeles).
-Right next-door to the CSC is the Natural History Museum of Los Angeles, which also has several programs aimed specifically at children.
+Right next-door is the Natural History Museum of Los Angeles, which also has several programs aimed specifically at children.
 This neighborhood, which is also home to the main University of Southern California campus and the Los Angeles Memorial Coliseum, is now gaining a new addition with the Lucas Museum of Narrative Art (otherwise known as the Star Wars Museum) which is beginning to take shape.
 To make visiting even easier use the Expo Line to get here (Expo Park/USC station).

 Everyone who visits Los Angeles should really go to the Griffith Observatory.
 It’s iconic.
 You’ve seen it in countless movies, TV shows and music videos.
 From the Observatory you can look down over downtown and the whole Westside almost (depending on the haze) to Century City.
 On top of that there is a great, free, museum inside the Observatory itself.
 Quite a few of the exhibits are interactive and the museum is almost the perfect size to have some serious learning heft – but small enough that you can see everything in about an hour.